nickfrog/alexa-smarthomeID/README.md

 - Use a restricted Home Assistant user for the access token
 - Voice recognition (`personId`) only works if Voice ID is enabled in the Alexa app
+- this is not 100% secure... so act responsible if you add things like open the garage or main door

 ---